Gene Therapies to Slow or Stop the Neurodegenerative Process

 REGENXBIO and its third-party NAV Technology Platform licensees are applying the NAV Technology Platform in the development of a broad pipeline of candidates in multiple therapeutic areas.

-Prevail has an exclusive worldwide license agreement with REGENXBIO to develop and commercialize gene therapy products using REGENXBIO’s NAV AAV9 vector for the treatment of Parkinson’s disease and other related neurodegenerative diseases.
+Prevail has exclusive worldwide license agreements with REGENXBIO to develop and commercialize gene therapy products using REGENXBIO’s NAV AAV9 vector to deliver the genes contained in PR001 (LY3884961), PR006 (LY3884963) and PR004.

 The Silverstein Foundation for Parkinson’s with GBA